kyleboas/tacticsjournal.com/research/research.md

       </div>
       <div class="r-step-detail">
         Only the best candidates become reports.
-Each report is researched, checked, and revised before it is published.
+Each report is researched, checked, and revised before it is published using a multi-model LLM.
         <div class="r-tags">
           <span class="r-tag">Research</span>
           <span class="r-tag">Checks</span>